MMcKinney/julius-blockchain/README.md

-# julius-blockchain
+### julius-blockchain

-another blockchain prototype
+A very simple blockchain example written in Julia